Publications of Thomas Colcombet

 Logic and Regular Cost Functions”.
 LICS, 2017, pages 1–4.

 IEEE Computer Society.
-Invited tutorial.
+Note: Invited tutorial.
 Doi

 10.1109/LICS.2017.8005061.

-Regular cost functions offer a toolbox for automatically solving problems of
+Regular cost functions offer a toolbox for automatically solving

-(sometimes) infinite trees.
+trees, and (sometimes) infinite trees.

 Though the initial results date from the works of Hashiguchi in the early eighties,